sergio78180/centreon/doc/en/user/configuration/06contact.rst

 Centreon authentication
 ***********************

-* The **Reach Centreon Front-end** field serves to authorise the user to access the Centreon web interface.
+* The **Reach Centreon Front-end** field serves to authorize the user to access the Centreon web interface.
 * The **Password** and **Confirm Password** fields contain the user password.
 * The **Default Language** field serves to define the language of the Centreon interface for this user.
 * The **Admin** field defined if this user is the administrator of the supervision platform or not.